Michel (footballer, born 2001)

-Michel Costa da Silva (born 20 December 2001) is a Brazilian professional footballer who plays as a midfielder for MLS Next Pro club New England Revolution II.
+Michel Costa da Silva (born 20 December 2001) is a Brazilian professional footballer who plays as a midfielder for Liga Portugal 2 club Felgueiras.

 Career

 Youth

 Maciel spent eight years with the Botafogo academy.
 He appeared in 42 games and scored 2 goals for Botafogo's under-20 side.

 New England Revolution II

 On 8 December 2020, Michel joined USL League One side New England Revolution II ahead of their 2021 season.
 He made his professional debut on 17 April 2021, appearing as a 68th-minute substitute during a 3–0 loss to Richmond Kickers.

+Estoril

+On 31 January 2023, Michel signed for Portuguese Primeira Liga side Estoril, initially joining the club's U23s.
+About one year later, he started breaking into the first team.